Skip to content

 principal_domainstringWho granted this delegation (domain for public key lookup)

-scopesrepeated stringScopes granted — convenience extraction of Biscuit authority block
+scopesrepeated stringScopes granted — convenience mirror of the token’s scope claim

 expires_atTimestampWhen this delegation expires.
 Exchange MUST reject expired tokens